 What does Public Liability Insurance cover?

-The ACC looks after most of the exposure in NZ for accidental personal injury, however it doesn’t provide protection for businesses that export their products.
-It also doesn’t cover claims for food poisoning, an area which food and hospitality businesses need protection in.
+The ACC looks after most of the exposure in New Zealand for accidental personal injury.
+However, it doesn’t provide protection for all businesses.
+For example, it leaves out those who export products or any businesses at risk of cr food poisoning claims – an area that food and hospitality businesses need protection in.

 The purpose of Public Liability insurance is to give your business protection against unwanted and unforeseen risks.
 While you may not be found negligent of the allegation or claim, the related legal and defence costs could be enough to potentially put you out of business for good.